Sinhala-NLP/SOLD/README.md

 --model_name : The exact architecture and trained weights to use.
 This may be a Hugging Face Transformers compatible pre-trained model, a community model, or the path to a directory containing model files.
 --transfer : Whether to perform transfer learning or not (true or false).
 --transfer_language : The initial language if transfer learning is performed (hi, en or si).
-    * hi - Perform transfer learning from HASOC 2019 Hindi dataset.
+    * hi - Perform transfer learning from HASOC 2019 Hindi dataset (Modha et al., 2019).
     * en - Perform transfer learning from Offenseval English dataset (Zampieri et al., 2019).
-    * si - Perform transfer learning from CCMS Sinhala dataset.
+    * si - Perform transfer learning from CCMS Sinhala dataset (Rathnayake et al., 2019).
 --augment : Perform semi supervised data augmentation.
 --std : Standard deviation of the models to cut down data augmentation.
 --augment_type: The type of the data augmentation.